-- Programme (AMAP).
-J.B. was supported by the Academy of Finland project Novel Assessment - of Black Carbon in the Eurasian Arctic: From Historical Concentrations and Sources to Future - 549 Climate Impacts (NABCEA, project number 296302), and the Academy of Finland Centre of - Excellence program (project number 307331) and COST Action CA16109 Chemical On-Line - 551 cOmpoSition and Source Apportionment of fine aerosoL, COLOSSAL.
-We thank B. - Mougenot, O. Hagolle, A. Chaikovsky, P. Goloub, J. Lorente, R. Becker and M. Wiegner for - their effort in establishing and maintaining the AERONET sites Ben Salem (Tunisia), Minsk - 554 (Belarus), Montsec (Spain), MetObs Lindenberg (Germany) and Munich University - (Germany).
-The research leading to the ACTRIS measurements has received funding from the - European Union's Horizon 2020 research and innovation programme under grant agreement - No 654109 and the Cloudnet project (European Union contract EVK2-2000-00611).
+Financial support.
+This study has been supported by the Research Council of Norway (project ID: 275407, COMBAT - Quantification 25 of Global Ammonia Sources constrained by a Bayesian Inversion Technique).
+Nikolaos Evangeliou and Sabine Eckhardt received funding from the Arctic Monitoring & Assessment Programme (AMAP).
+John Backman was supported by the Academy of Finland project Novel Assessment of Black Carbon in the Eurasian Arc-30 tic: From Historical Concentrations and Sources to Future Climate

+- Impacts (NABCEA; project no. 296302), the Academy of Finland Centre of Excellence programme (project no. 307331) and COST Action CA16109 Chemical On-Line cOmpoSition and Source Apportionment of fine aerosoL, COLOSSAL.
+The research leading to - 35 the ACTRIS measurements has received funding from the European Union's Horizon 2020 Research And Innovation programme (grant agreement no. 654109) and the Cloudnet project (European Union contract EVK2-2000-00611).